hzeller/folve/README.md

 The files are searched from the most specific to the least specific type.

+The Folve filesystem will determine the samplerate/bits/channels and attempt to find the right filter in the filter directory.
+If there is a filter, the output is filtered on-the-fly, otherwise the original file is returned.

-(I am looking for good filter construction tools on Linux; if you know some, please let me know.)
+(I am looking for filter construction tools on Linux; if you know some, please let me know.)

 ### General usage: ###